GARY & EMILY WILLIAMS

 We have planted tens of thousands of trees, including plantation forests for timber and firewood.
 As well as sheep and cattle grazing of the flats and the hillside behind the house, the ridge tops and a ridge to the front and to the back on the hills has been kept in grazing.
 These are the areas of better grass growth, while they are being retained in grass for aesthetic reasons, as access lanes and fire breaks.

 There is a small orchard of many varieties of fruit trees, berries and herbs, along with hens, ducks and kunikuni pigs.
 There are also areas of nut trees, and fruit and nut trees along access tracks and on the north side of tree areas for shelter, shade and habitat.
+We have added a small diverse food forest area with another pond and hen house.

 The house is sited within the area of flats and adjacent hillside that is most intensively used.
-It is rectangular in shape, with the long front face to the north, (sunny side) and with a carport and garage/workshop forming an enclosed entry area on the south side.
+It is rectangular in shape, with the long front face to the north (sunny side), and with a carport and garage/workshop forming an enclosed entry area on the south side.
 The buildings are timber framed, mostly using untreated macrocrapa (some from the few mature macrocarpa trees on the property that were milled).
 There are solar panels for hot water heating, and solar windows for room heating/cooling along the front wall of the house.
 Clerestory windows at the roof ridgeline have been used to give good natural lighting, with direct light and warmth in the winter and only indirect light in the summer.
 An exposed rafter roof construction allowed high rooms, which assists with cooling ventilation, while a reversible fan allows management of the air circulation.
 A high standard of insulation has been used, and a feature brick wall adds thermal mass to the inside of the house.

 We have a wood range in the kitchen for cooking and water heating.
 There are three water sources: a gravity water supply from a spring, a pumped rainwater supply and a pumped supply to the farm from a nearby stream.
 All the roof areas drain to water tanks.
 The spring water (from the hillside above the house) is the best water, and is always used for drinking and cooking.